MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 ### Support and feedback

-Any questions you might have can be answered on the [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev).
-You can also ask programming related questions to [Stack Overflow](https://stackoverflow.com/questions/tagged/xbox-live) using the "xbox-live" tag.
-The Xbox Live team will be engaged with the community and be continually improving our APIs, tools, and documentation based on the feedback received there.
+Your questions can be answered on the [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev).

+You can also ask programming-related questions at [Stack Overflow](https://stackoverflow.com/questions/tagged/xbox-live), using the "xbox-live" tag.

+The Xbox Live team will be engaged with the community and be continually improving our APIs, tools, and documentation based on the feedback received at these forums.

+#### Support for Creators

 For developers in the Xbox Live Creators Program, you can [submit a new idea](https://xbox.uservoice.com/forums/363186--new-ideas?category_id=196261) or [vote on an existing idea](https://xbox.uservoice.com/forums/251649?category_id=210838) at our [Xbox User Voice](https://xbox.uservoice.com/forums/363186--new-ideas).

+The Xbox Live Creators Program is great for many games and developers.

+#### Support for ID@Xbox Managed Partners

-The Xbox Live Creators Program is great for lots of games and developers.
-But if you’d like to access the full Xbox Live stack, including online multiplayer, achievements and Gamerscore, or you want to access the full power of the Xbox One family of devices using hardware dev kits, the [ID@Xbox](https://www.xbox.com/en-US/developers/id) program is for you.
+If you’d like to access the full Xbox Live stack, including online multiplayer, achievements and Gamerscore, or you want to access the full power of the Xbox One family of devices using hardware dev kits, the [ID@Xbox](https://www.xbox.com/en-US/developers/id) program is for you.

-Games in the ID@Xbox program must be concept approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
+Games in the ID@Xbox program must be concept-approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
-ID@Xbox titles get placement in the primary section of the Store, versus the Creators Collection, which may allow for greater exposure to customers.
+ID@Xbox titles get placement in the primary section of the Store (versus the Creators Collection), which may provide greater exposure to customers.

 Developers in the ID@Xbox program also gain access to developer support and promotional assistance from Microsoft, as well as the full complement of private whitepapers and developer technical forums.
-You can continue to use [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev) or ask programming related questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/xbox-live) using the "xbox-live" tag if you like.
+You can continue to use [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev) or ask programming related questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/xbox-live) using the "xbox-live" tag.

-Managed Partners & ID@Xbox developers have the same, full feature-set support, but Managed Partners have more technical support.

-Developers working with a game publisher that is a Managed Partner have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in your development, certification, and release process.
+Developers working with a game publisher that is a Managed Partner (such as the ID@Xbox program) have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in the development, certification, and release process.

 ## Feature table